ticky/tech-audit-bookmarklet/readme.md

 ## Get it

-Get it from the [Github Page](http://geoffstokes.github.io/tech-audit-bookmarklet).
+Get it from the [GitHub Page](http://ticky.github.io/tech-audit-bookmarklet).